bcgov/queue-management/README.md

 - Provides a manager the ability to see counter interaction details

+Service Appointments (Optional)

+- Calendar for booking appointments
+- Ability to Checkin clients and place them at the top of the queue

+Room Booking and Exam Invigilation (Optional)
+- Manage Industry Trade Authority Group and Individual Exams
+- Manage Other (Basic Exams)
+- Manage General Room Booking
+- Report on Exams

 Basic Administration Panels to add, update and delete:

 - Offices